note

 You’re chilling at home, the Jack Daniels bottle is giving you looks, you recently got into terrariums, and you suddenly get this idea, an amazing idea, a terrarium in a bottle!
 But questions start crossing your mind.
 Is it possible?
 Will it work out?

 Not only is it possible, but it’s also the easiest terrarium kind you can make.
 And it looks incredible.
-There are so many ways you can get creative with something as simple as a bottle.
-Round bottles, square bottles, wine bottles, whiskey bottles, gin bottles, mini bottles, hell, even plastic bottles.
-The possibilities are endless.

 In this article, you’ll learn exactly how to make bottled terrariums – both open and closed.
 Enjoy, and get ready to create your newest masterpiece.